Dancing Crow Vineyards

 Items

-The Cartlidge-Forni family, individually and collectively, have been involved in the Napa Valley wine industry for 4 generations.
-Adam Forni’s great grandfather, Charles Forni, immigrated to Napa Valley in 1903 at age 18 from Lombardy, Italy to join his cousin Antonio Forni, who needed help cutting stone for Lombarda Cellars – which is now Freemark Abbey Winery.
-Charles played a pivotal role in many early Napa Valley wine ventures, including in 1943 being one of the founders of the Napa Valley Vintners Association.
-In the 1970s and 80s Cassayre-Forni Cellars became the next generation of Forni family wine ventures, and where Sarah gained her winemaking experience.
-This dynamic wine family now pours their combined passion and experience into their own Dancing Crow wines.
+The Cartlidge-Forni family’s roots in the Napa Valley run deep, with four generations contributing to its legacy.
+Adam Forni’s great-grandfather Charles Forni immigrated to Napa Valley in 1903 at age 18 from Lombardy, Italy.
+Charles was a pioneering figure in early Napa Valley wine ventures, including being one of the founders of the Napa Valley Vintners Association in 1943.
+In the 1970s and 80s Cassayre-Forni represented the next generation of Forni family wine ventures.
+Today, the dynamic Cartlidge-Forni family channels their collective passion and expertise into crafting the exceptional wines of Dancing Crow.

-Vineyard Manager David Weiss and Supervisor Juan Sanchez: David Weiss has managed vineyards in Lake County since 1993, and has witnessed the county’s reputation for premium quality grapes increase rapidly.
-Juan Sanchez has been the Dancing Crow Vineyards supervisor since 1998.
-His attention to the vineyards is a key contribution to grape quality.
+Vineyard Manager David Weiss and Supervisor Juan Sanchez play crucial roles in maintaining the exceptional quality of Dancing Crow’s grapes.
+With decades of experience in Lake County’s unique mountain climate, they oversee the vineyards with a focus on sustainable, environmentally-friendly practices.
 Lake County’s unique mountain climate affords many natural advantages to the viticulturist: crystal clear air (the cleanest in California), dry air (fog is rare), and high intensity UV light (which results from both dry air and elevation).
-Hot days are moderated by afternoon breezes and cool nights.
-A 50° F diurnal temperature drop is common in summer and, again thanks to high elevation (~1,400-1,500 feet), the winters in Lake County are quite cold.
-Together these conditions reduce pest and disease pressure, enabling softer, more environmentally sound farming practices.
-Organic composts and methods such as IPM (integrated pest management) are used to intervene only when absolutely necessary.
+The hot days are tempered by afternoon breezes and cool nights, with a significant diurnal temperature drop of up to 50°F during summer.
+Winters in Lake County are quite cold.
+Together, these conditions reduce pest and disease pressure, enabling softer, more environmentally sound farming practices.
+Organic composts and methods such as IPM (integrated pest management) are used to intervene only when necessary.